 EXPLORING TRIKONASANA IN YOUR PRACTICE

-Trikonasana teaches foundation, stability, balance and expansion.
-It brings blood flow to all the organs of the trunk of the body, aids good digestion and relieves stress anxiety and tension.
+Trikonasana/Triangle teaches foundation, stability, balance and expansion.
+It brings blood flow to all the organs of the trunk of the body, aids good digestion and relieves stress, anxiety and tension.
 It strengthens the thighs, knees, ankles and glutes; and stretches the hips, groins, hamstrings, calves, shoulders, chest and spine.
 Different yoga traditions suggest different distances between your front and back foot.
-When your feet are closer together it can be more challenging to get the side tilt of the pelvis, when the feet are further apart the pelvis has more room to tilt, but it give a stronger stretch to the inner groins.
-Play around with your feet distance and see what suits you best.
+When your feet are closer together it can be more challenging to get the side tilt of the pelvis, when the feet are further apart the pelvis has more room to tilt, but it gives a stronger stretch to the inner groins.
+Play around with the distance of you feet and see what suits you best.